Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

    ncn# cray fas images describe {imageID}
    ```

-   > **WARNING:** FAS will force a flash of the device, using incorrect firmware may make it inoperable.
+   > **WARNING:** FAS will force a flash of the device -- using incorrect firmware may make it inoperable.

 Re-run the FAS actions command using the updated json file. **It is strongly recommended to run a dry-run (overrideDryrun=false) first and check the actions output.**